scot-taylor-ibm/compare-comply/compare.md

 ```
 {: screen}

-The JSON output includes five objects, three of which are arrays:
+The JSON output includes three arrays:
-  - `model_id`: The model or subdomain used for the comparison.
-Currently, the only supported value is `contracts`.
-  - `model_version`: The version number of the model or subdomain used for the comparison.
-  - `documents`: An array that provides the following information about the documents being compared:
+  - `documents`: Provides the following information about the documents being compared:
-    - The `title` key inside the `documents` array lists the filename of an input document.
+    - The `document_title` key inside the `documents` array lists the filenames of the input documents.
-    - The `html` key contains the HTML version of the input file.
+    - The `document_text` key contains the HTML version of the input files.
 It represents the HTML over which element spans are applied.
-    - The `hash` key contains the MD5 hash value of the input file.
-    - The `label` keys that appear inside the arrays contain the values passed as `file_1_label` or `file_2_label`, depending on which input document the entry represents.
+    - The `document_label` keys that appear inside the arrays contain the values passed as `file1_label` or `file2_label`, depending on which input document the entry represents.
-  - `aligned_elements`: An array that lists pairs of elements that semantically align in the compared documents.
+  - `aligned_elements`: Lists pairs of elements that semantically align in the compared documents.
-  - `unaligned_elements`: An array that lists elements that do not semantically align between the compared documents.
+  - `unaligned_elements`: Lists elements that do not semantically align between the compared documents.

-  The `provenance_ids` field is useful when applying feedback to compared documents.
-  {: tip}

 A sample output file resembles the following:

 ```
 {
- "model_id" : "contracts",
- "model_version" : "1.0.0",
   "documents": [
     {
-      "title": "31235_000156459017003570_kodk-ex1013_296.pdf",
+      "document_title": "31235_000156459017003570_re-ex1013_296.pdf",
-      "html": "<html><head>...",
+      "document_text": "<html><head>...",
-      "hash": "abdfds",
-      "label": "file_1"
+      "document_label": "file1"
     },
     {
-      "title": "31235_000156459017003570_kodk-ex1013_297.pdf",
+      "document_title": "31235_000156459017003570_re-ex1013_297.pdf",
-      "html": "<html><head>...",
+      "document_text": "<html><head>...",
-      "hash": "abdfds",
-      "label": "file_2"
+      "document_label": "file2"
     }
   ]

   "aligned_elements": [
     {
       "element_pair": [
         {
-          "document_label": "file_1",
+          "document_label": "file1",
-          "location": {
+          "sentence": {
             "begin": 5690,
             "end": 5865
           },
-          "text": "You will not have the rights of a Kodak shareholder with respect to the shares issued to you in payment of your RSUs until the shares are actually issued and delivered to you.", "types": [
+          "sentence_text": "(g) The Committee shall determine whether an event has occurred resulting in the forfeiture of the Shares, in accordance with this Agreement, and all determinations of the Committee shall be final and conclusive.", "types": [
             {
               "label": {
-                "nature": "Exclusion",
+                "nature": "Obligation",
-                "party": "You"
+                "party": "Committee"
               }
             }
           ],
-          "categories": [],
-          "attributes": []
+          "categories": []
         },
         {
-          "document_label": "file_2",
+          "document_label": "file2",
-          "location": {
+          "sentence": {
             "begin": 5772,
             "end": 5947
           },
-          "text": "You will not have the rights of a Kodak shareholder with respect to the shares issued to you in payment of your RSUs until the shares are actually issued and delivered to you.", "types": [
+          "sentence_text": "(g) The Committee shall determine whether an event has occurred resulting in the forfeiture of the RSUs and any Shares issuable thereunder in accordance with this Agreement and all determinations of the Committee shall be final and conclusive.", "types": [
             {
               "label": {
-                "nature": "Exclusion",
+                "nature": "Obligation",
-                "party": "You"
+                "party": "Committee"
               }
             }
           ],
-          "categories": [],
-          "attributes": []
+          "categories": []
         }
       ],
-      "identical_text": true,
+      "identical_text": false
-      "provenance_ids": [ "R1432223" ]
     },
   ...
   ]
   "unaligned_elements": [
     {
-      "document_label": "file_1",
+      "document_label": "file1",
-      "location": {
+      "sentence": {
         "begin": 6590,
         "end": 6684
       },
-      "text": "The RSUs (at the time of vesting or otherwise) will be includible as compensation for pension.", "types": [],
+      "sentence_text": "The RSUs (at the time of vesting or otherwise) will be includible as compensation for pension.", "types": [],
-      "categories": [],
-      "attributes": []
+      "categories": []
     },
     ...
   ]